A Peek Into The Markets: US Stock Futures Down Ahead Of Earnings

 Breaking News

-- Walt Disney Co (NYSE: DIS) reported better-than-expected earnings for its first quarter.
-The company reported ESPN+ now has 2 million paid subscribers.
+Expedia Group Inc (NASDAQ: EXPE) reported better-than-expected earnings for its fourth quarter.

-- MacroGenics Inc (NASDAQ: MGNX) disclosed positive results from pivotal Phase 3 SOPHIA study of margetuximab.
+Mattel, Inc. (NASDAQ: MAT) reported stronger-than-expected results for its fourth quarter on Thursday.

-- Walker & Dunlop, Inc. (NYSE: WD) reported stronger-than-expected earnings and revenue for its fourth quarter.
+Carbonite Inc (NASDAQ: CARB) reported upbeat earnings for its fourth quarter, while sales missed estimates.
+The company announced plans to acquire Webroot for $618.5 million.

-- Snap Inc (NYSE: SNAP) reported stronger-than-expected earnings and sales for its fourth quarter.
+Skechers USA Inc (NYSE: SKX) reported upbeat earnings for its fourth quarter on Thursday.

 Posted-In: A Peek Into The MarketsEarnings News Eurozone Futures Global Pre-Market Outlook Markets